freon4dsl/Freon-documentation/docu-content/020_Tutorial/030_Making_an_Editor/+page.md

 The projection for _Topic_ consists of four parts.

 - A line with the fixed
-  string `Subject:` followed by the name of the subject.
-For the latter we use a syntax similar to the smart strings in TypeScript: `${self.subject}`.
+  string `SiteGroup:` followed by the name of the site group.
+For the latter we use a syntax similar to the smart strings in TypeScript: `${self.main}`.
 You may leave out the `self.` part.
 It indicates that we refer to the property of the _Topic_ object that is projected.
 For clarity, we will be using this prefix everywhere in the tutorial.
 - A line with the fixed string `Topic:` followed by the name of the unit.
 - The third line is again similar, but projects the `description` property of the model unit.
 Next, we add an empty line